shokido/LCSM/README.md

 # LCSM
 Fortran source codes of the linear continuously stratified ocean model (LCSM; McCreary et al. 1981) written by S. Kido.
-If you use these codes in your publications, please cite Kido et al. (2019).
+When you use these codes in your publications, please cite Kido et al. (2019) in your reference.
+If you have any questions or identify some bugs, please contact S. Kido (see below for the contact adress).

 # How to use it
 1. Make you own grid for calculation (see PreProcessing/GRID).